wkoertgen/train.oracle12.migration/FAQ.md

 It would prevent you from comparing the optimizers, because the 12c - optimizer represents the **3rd.
 Optimizer-Generation**.

-I recommend to do it yourself.
+It would be a good exercise to do it yourself.
 Please see the latest entry in [Oracle's Upgrade Blog](http://blogs.oracle.com/UPGRADE) to learn how to customize the CDB options - by the way, we applied the same technique in [./scripts/create11gdb.sql](https://github.com/wkoertgen/train.oracle12.migration.scripts.create11gdb.sql)

+Probably we will open a new branch to realize this solution.

 ## 4a.
 How can I control the setup process?
 In the `Vagrantfile` there is a line